two women creating an llc

 What is an LLC?
 Definition and steps on how to form an LLC

-A limited liability company (LLC) is a popular choice among small business owners for the liability protection, management flexibility, and tax advantages this form of business entity can provide.
-Set your business up for success by understanding the benefits and disadvantages of an LLC, how to start an LLC, where to form your LLC, and other key topics.
+A limited liability company (LLC) is a popular choice among small business owners for the liability protection, management flexibility, and tax advantages.
+Set your business up for success by understanding the benefits and limitations of an LLC, how to start an LLC, where to form your LLC, and other key topics.

 What is an LLC?

 A limited liability company (LLC) is a business structure that offers limited liability protection and pass-through taxation.
-As with corporations, the LLC legally exists as a separate entity from its owners.
-Therefore, owners cannot typically be held personally responsible for the LLC’s debts and liabilities.
+Limited liability is where the losses a business may incur are limited to the amount invested in that business.
+Since the LLC legally exists as a separate entity from its owners, owners cannot typically be held personally responsible for the LLC’s debts and obligations.

 If the LLC has a single owner, the LLC can be treated as a “disregarded entity”.
 In this scenario, a tax return does not have to be filed for the LLC, only for the business owner.